A new angle on extension services

 Terrain NRM has appointed an agribusiness extension officer in preparation for a new “Reef Credits” scheme.

-He brings more than 20 years of banking and finance experience to the role, and will be offering his business and analytical skills to assist local producers in meeting their business and personal goals.
+Patrick brings more than 20 years of banking and finance experience to the role.
+His business and analytical skills can assist local producers in meeting their business goals, through assistance with business planning.

 “Farm business planning doesn’t have to be painful.
 It’s really just making a roadmap to where you want to take your farming business,” said Mr McArthur.

 Depending on the individual farmer and their needs, business planning might look at things like a general review of debt, investments, insurance, farm conditions, succession and retirement plans, and upcoming needs or opportunities.

 Patrick can also provide business modelling support, which is a way for farmers to explore different business choices for their farm.

 “Like anyone, farmers want to make informed, prudent decisions.
 Business modelling uses data to test different scenarios, and is a useful tool to help work out the best tailored options before implementing any actual change to the farming business.”

 Patrick can be contacted on 0412 719 392 or email firstname.lastname@example.org